No injuries reported in downtown Champaign shooting

-They found six shell casings near the intersection of Taylor and Market streets but no reports of injury or property damage.
+They found six bullet casings near the intersection of Taylor and Market streets but no reports of injury or property damage.

 “No one has come forward with information,” Yelich said.